 - Clean out the Skimmer Boxes where twigs and leaves can collect in your pool causing algae and phosphate

-- Keep your pool covered when not in use. (that ain’t gonna happened)
+- Keep your pool covered when not in use. (that ain’t gonna happen)

-- Control your Pool’s Alkalinity, PH & Chlorine Residual-Use a reliable kit with fresh reagents and test for phosphate levels at the beginning and towards the end of the summer.
+- Control your Pool’s Alkalinity, PH and chlorine Residual-Use a reliable kit with fresh reagents and test for phosphate levels at the beginning and towards the end of the summer.
 That’s all you need to do.
 Read this article here at MyWaterEarth& Sky called Testing Pool Water.

 - Use an Algae Prohibitor or Add fresh water to your pool weekly-twice per/month.